Library Remotely for Researchers

 By: Janice Kung

-As we adjust to new ways of doing things during the COVID-19 pandemic, we’d like to remind you about the breadth of online resources and services available as you continue to pursue your research.
+As we adjust to the sudden changes the COVID-19 pandemic throws at us, we’d like to remind you about the breadth of online resources and services available as you continue to pursue your research.
 The following sections list resources and tools to help you as you navigate through the different stages of your research journey.

 Research Methods